Himaja2304/Fashion/README.md

 The website consists of the following files:

 1. **Main File**:
-   - `index.html`: The main file containing the structure and layout of the website.
+   - `week 2.html`: The main file containing the structure and layout of the website.

 2. **Linked Pages**:
    - `home.html`: Displays the home page content.